 I could talk about monuments, museums, mountains, hiking paths, legends, famous people, typical foods and wines.
 Here’s a couple of races, one for Lucca and one for Bologna.
 Follow Pedalitaly Facebook page to join the next ride!

-July was extremely hot and overloaded with events, tours, partnerships, projects like the Silk Exhibit which it is something I am proud of.
-I have always been fascinated by the “exhibit world” and I really wished one day I could be involved in the preparation: budget, application for sponsors, find the curators, setting up the rooms.
+July was extremely hot and overloaded with events, tours, partnerships, and projects like the Silk Exhibit which it is something I am proud of.
+I have always been fascinated by the “exhibit world” and I really wished one day I could be involved in the preparation: budget, application for sponsors, finding the curators, and setting up the rooms.

 So you can simply stay tuned or sign up to my newsletter (in this case, I’ll also give you a gift: the E-book “LUCCA TERZIERI: CITY GUIDE TO THE DISTRICTS”) to have a preview and in the near future you could follow me streaming live straight from the walls and piazzas!